paco23ch/data_science_capstone/README.md

 ## 1.1.
 Project Overview
 One of the most popular pets in the world are dogs.
 There are a large number of breeds and for all likings, and for someone who is not familiar with all breeds it may be difficult to identify the correct one for any given dog.
 At the same time, it could be a fun app to receive images of people and trying to tell them which dog breed they may look like given the identified features in the image.

+The input data for this project are images of different sizes.
+We have dog images and people images.
+The dog images are split in three sets train, validation and testing.

 ## 1.2.
 Problem Statement
 We need to be able to take an input image and using a model identify the race with a test/validation precision of 80% at least